Start a conversation

 Pros:

-- Often includes a remote control for convenience.
+• Often includes remote control or auto-switching

 Cons:

-- Only one source can be displayed at a time.
+• Only one source can be displayed at a time

 Audio Video Splitters